flexumio/beautiful-docx/README.md

 <div>plain text</div>
 <section><p>paragraph</p></section>
 `;
-// equal to:
+// transforms to:
 // <p>plain text</p>
 // <p>paragraph</p>
 ```

-## Block tags
+#### Block elements

-The library supports the following block tags: `'p', 'h1', 'h2', 'h3', 'h4', 'ul', 'ol', 'figure', 'blockquote', 'table', 'img'`
+The library supports the following block elements: `'p', 'h1', 'h2', 'h3', 'h4', 'ul', 'ol', 'figure', 'blockquote', 'table', 'img'`.

-Block tags cannot be nested in other block tags, except for the cases provided for in the exceptions (see the description of a specific tag)
+Block elements cannot be nested in other block elements, except for the cases provided for in the exceptions (see the description for each specific element).

 **Example:**